EthanGilles/nvim/README.md

 ![Greeting Page](https://github.com/EthanGilles/EthanGilles/blob/main/nvim-pics/greeting.png)

 ### Conquer of Completion
-CoC is used for auto completion.
+[CoC](https://github.com/neoclide/coc.nvim) is used for auto completion.
 It has compatability with UltiSnips so you can get snippets and reccomendations from the language server you choose to download.
-It also provides other auto complete functionality.
+It also provides other auto complete functionality, like with math expressions.

 Within COC you have to install 'CoC extensions' to get functionality.
 I have the following language servers/COC extensions installed